KBNLresearch/iromlab/doc/userGuide.md

 * *dbpoweramp.log* - dbpoweramp log file (only if disc contains audio).
 * *checksums.sha512* - checksum file with SHA-512 hashes of all the above files in this directory.

-## How to use the Volume number and Carrier type fields
+## How to use the Volume number field

 The correct use of the *Volume number* field in the Iromlab interface needs some explaining.
 First of, it is important to understand that one *PPN* (catalogue entry) can contain multiple discs.
-Moreover, there can be multiple disc *types* inside one *PPN*.
+Moreover, there can be multiple carrier types inside one *PPN*.
 Here's an example:

 ![](./img/cataloguePPN.png)